 The training modules

-The women that are selected for the microcredit receive basic training in entrepreneurship, financial accounting, and women health and family planning.
+The women that are selected for the microcredit receive basic training in entrepreneurship, financial accounting, family planning and domestic violence.
+In specific occasions there is a professional agricultural training.
 Our team in Tanzania actively monitors and coaches the women throughout the duration of their loan.

 By offering these trainings, Pamoja Nguvu intends to help these women not only by having a strong foundation after repaying the loan, but also by enabling them to maintain their improved living standards in the future